-- Currently acts as national counsel for products liability and commercial litigation matters for a leading manufacturer of freight rail and passenger transit products.
+- Currently acts as national counsel for commercial litigation matters for a leading provider of brand solutions, memorialization products, and industrial technologies.

 - Successfully defended an international seafood manufacturer in a nationwide class action concerning claims of alleged mislabeling (case was settled on favorable terms).

-- Regularly represents one of the nation’s largest residential builders in matters involving land use, development, zoning, and commercial litigation.
+- Regularly represents residential builders and developers in matters involving land use, development, zoning, and commercial litigation.

 - Successfully defended various online hotel booking agencies in statewide class action concerning the payment of hotel occupancy taxes.

 - Fellow, Allegheny County Bar Foundation